BrinthanK/pyDeepP2SA/README.md

 - `seaborn`: A library for statistical data visualisation.

 Make sure these dependencies are installed in your Python environment before running the code.

+### Example workflow

+You can access an example worksheet that demonstrates fundamental tasks using this package.
+If needed, you can export the worksheet to Colab, allowing you to leverage online resources and capabilities.

 Please note that you may need to provide additional arguments or modify the existing ones based on your specific use case.